dlannan/defold-rlevideo/README.md

 ## What this is:

-A simple RLE low palette playback library that allows Defold developers to play simple video feeds within a Defold scene.
+A simple RLE low palette video playback library that allows Defold developers to play simple video feeds within a Defold scene.
 These are mapped to textures so it could be a video on a sprite, or model, etc.

 ## What this isnt: